Caitlin Campbell – Artistic Director

 He cut his teeth working at various roles and arts venues in Bristol and Bath, including managing the box office at St George’s Bristol, the bar and front of house at Komedia Bath, and running events at the SouthBank club on Dean Lane.

 Having performed with his group Up The Antics at the improv theatre, Luke jumped at the chance of joining the staff team as Marketing Manager in 2018.
-He moved into finance and general management during the coronavirus pandemic to help steady the ship in these choppy waters.
+He moved into the executive director role during the coronavirus pandemic to help steady the ship in these choppy waters

 Amy Iles – Marketing Manager